azaghal/factorio-beyond-vanilla-extended/README.md

     > Once no longer planet-bound, the resources of the asteroid belt are yours for the taking - just make sure to properly configure the resource collection rockets by equipping them with the correct mining module.

+### Circuit network

+-   Measure total accumulator charge and capacity ([Capacity Combinator](https://mods.factorio.com/mod/capacity-combinator)

+    > Access information about total stored energy and energy capacity, and utilise these values in circuit network.
+Prioritise different means of production based on available charge, or control which parts of the factory get cut off when the stored energy is low.

 ### Logistics

 -   Denser pipe builds and fluid flow control ([Flow Control](https://mods.factorio.com/mod/Flow%20Control))